Pelvic Fracture In Children

 WHAT YOU SHOULD KNOW:

-- Do not give aspirin to children under 18 years of age: Your child could develop Reye syndrome if he takes aspirin.
+- Do not give aspirin to children under 18 years of age.
+Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Your child may need more rest than he realizes as he heals.
 Quiet play will keep your child safely busy so he does not become restless and risk hurting himself.
 Have your child read or draw quietly when he is awake.
 Follow instructions for how much rest your child should get while he heals.

-- Sports: Do not let your child play sports, such as football or soccer, while his fracture is still healing.
+- Ask your child's healthcare provider when your child can be physically active again.
+Together you can plan the best exercise program for your child.
+It is best to start slowly and do more as he gets stronger.
+Do not let your child play sports, such as football or soccer, while his fracture is still healing.
 His fractured pelvis may break again, bleed, or bruise easily.
-Talk to your child's caregiver before you let him start playing sports again.

-- You have a fever.
+- Your child has a fever.

-- Your child's pain is getting worse, even after he has taken his pain medicines.
+- Your child's pain is getting worse, even after he has taken his pain medicine.

 - Your child's skin is itchy, swollen, or has a rash.

-- You have questions or concerns about your child's injury, treatment, or care.
+- You have questions or concerns about your child's condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.